smucclaw/documentation/docs/expert-system-webapp.rst

 L4 predicates to access attributes (ie. object fields)
 ------------------------------------------------------

-L4 provides the following predicate to talk about such triples arising from
+L4 provides the following family of predicates to talk about such triples arising from objects:
-objects:

 .. csv-table::
     :widths: 15, 15, 5, 15, 15, 15

     "entity's", "attribute_0's", "...", "attribute_n's", "IS", "value"

+where 0 <= n <= 5.

 In the simplest case, this has the following form: